TheEJM3/PythonMath/README.md

 canidates for an amicable pair.
 I read that Euler's proof only gave two, known false positives, but this proof gives more.
 I'm not sure if the paper is correct.
 More to come on this.

+ExpOfTwo.py calculates the exponets of 2 from 2^0 to 2^x where x is defined by the user.
+My coworker told me about a game his and his son play in the car.
+They take 1 then double it, and double it, and double it, etc... until they can't compute the next one in their head.
+I wrote this code mostly to show him how this calculation could be done in Python.
+He pointed out that their record is 2^25.
+Not bad, Justin.
+Not bad at all.

+FactorsOfSquare.py is a simple code that prints all factors of a number squared.
+I wrote this one as a prototype for the ChristaNumbers.py script.
+It might be helpful for someone else that needs a script like this, but a more universal function was ultimately written for use in the ChristaNumbers.py script.